altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

+Happens because model memory footprint includes weights, gradients, optimizer states.

 Progressively:

-- Data Parallel (native) - single-process, multiple-GPUs; splits batches across GPUs but uses one process with a GIL  (global interpreter lock) bottleneck; legacy option, quick prototyping on a single machine to avoid multi-process setup
+- Data Parallel (native) - single-process bottleneck, splits batches across multiple-GPUs, aggregates gradients and updates model; legacy option, quick prototyping on a single machine to avoid multi-process setup
-- Distributed Data Parallel (DDP; native) - default starting point; use when model fits in one GPU memory and you want to train faster across multiple GPUs (under ~1-2B parameters).
+- Distributed Data Parallel (DDP; native) - default starting point; use when model fits in one GPU memory and you want to train faster across multiple GPUs with one process per GPU (under ~1-2B parameters).
-- Fully Sharded Data Parallel (FSDP; native) - shards model parameters, gradients, and optimizer states across GPUs (inspired by ZeRO-3); use for models which don't fit on one GPU (OOM with DDP; 1B–30B params).
-Also useful when you want mixed precision + activation checkpointing with minimal code.
+- Fully Sharded Data Parallel (FSDP; native) - shards model parameters, gradients, and optimizer states across GPUs (inspired by ZeRO-3); use for models which do not fit on one GPU (OOM with DDP; 1B–30B params).
-- Tensor Parallel (native) - use when individual layers are too large to fit on one GPU even with FSDP (e.g. massive hidden dimensions), usually within a single node where GPUs with far NVLink interconnect.
+- Tensor Parallel (native) - use when individual layers are too large to fit on one GPU even with FSDP (e.g. massive hidden dimensions), usually within a single node where GPUs with fast NVLink interconnect.
-- Pipeline Parallel (native) - splits the model by layers across GPUs, with micro-batching to keep GPUs busy; use when you have many layers and multiple nodes but inter-node bandwidth is limited.
+- Pipeline Parallel (native) - splits the model by layers across GPUs; use when you have many layers and multiple nodes but inter-node bandwidth is limited.
 - 3D Parallelism - use when nothing else is enough; TP within a node (fast NVLink), PP across nodes, FSDP/DDP across replica groups.
-- DeepSpeed (Lightning) - alternative to FSDP when training large models on limited GPU memory or middle ground between DDP and full sharding; ZeRO memory optimization, pipeline parallelism (sharding optimizer states, gradients, and parameters).
+- DeepSpeed (Lightning) - alternative to FSDP when training large models on limited GPU memory or middle ground between DDP and full sharding; ZeRO - the key observation is that during training, each piece of state (optimizer states, gradients, parameters) is only actively needed for a brief window.

----

-**p99**

----

-**99th percentile**

-It is a statistical measure used to describe the value below which 99% of observations fall (p95 corresponds to 95%, p999 to 99.9%).
+Note: Question - What is the bottleneck in large-scale training - compute, memory, or interconnect?
+Answer - depends (on model architecture, batch and state sizes, applied parallelism), profile first to find out!

 ---